sshaw/rack-downtime/README.md

 as `start_time` and `end_time`.

 By default the template will be inserted after the `<body>` tag.
 This can be changed by providing the desired location to the `:insert_at` option.
-The location can be given as a CSS selector or XPath location.
+The location can be given as a CSS selector or an XPath location.

+Messages are only inserted into HTML responses with a `200` status code.

+## TODO

+Don't invalidate XHTML responses when inserting a downtime message.

 ## Author